-In this article, we’ll take a look at 10 different reasons why cats might choose to sleep on your pillow.
-From claiming their territory to seeking comfort, there’s a good chance your little fur babies have a pretty good reason for choosing your pillow over any other spot in the house.
+In this article, we’ll take a look at 13 different reasons why cats might choose to sleep on your pillow.
+From claiming their territory to seeking comfort, there’s a good chance your little fur babies have a good reason for sleeping on your pillow over sleeping under the covers.
 So the next time you find yourself puzzling over this behavior, remember that your cat has a valid reason for it!

 - Why Has My Cat Started Sleeping On My Pillow?

 - Why Do Cats Sleep On Your Pillow?

 - Why Does My Cat Sleep On My Pillow When I’m Not Home?

 - Should I Let My Cat Sleep On My Pillow?

 - 6 Reasons Why You Should Not Let Your Cat Sleep On Your Pillow

 - How Do I Stop My Cat From Sleeping On My Pillow?